Hellmonk/bloatcrawl2/README.md

    * can crosstrain more skills
        * fire, ice, earth, air
        * invo, evo, spellcasting
+       * charms & hexes
    * god wrath lasts 1/4 as long, since the gods understand how fickle humans can be.
+   * Unfocused DNA (more likely to get new muts than strenghten existing muts)

 Draconian
    * Pale Draconian